 The good news: you donโt need to stress.
 This recipe works with either Creole seasoning or Cajun seasoning, just taste as you go, especially since some blends are saltier or hotter than others.

-- Onion โ Sweet and savory, itโs the base of the dish.
+- Onion โ The sweet, savory backbone of the dish.

 See recipe card for quantities.